Newcastle is a small compact city and is only a short distance away from Gateshead, making both locations easy to navigate.

 From Haymarket, you'll be able to travel to popular attractions and hotspots further afield like Beamish Museum or Alnwick Garden and Castle, or hitch a ride to Metrocentre and the Angel of the North from Eldon Square.

-Our Quaylink bus service which introduced NewcastleGateshead's first electric buses, picks up at several points to take visitors to the Quayside, Ouseburn area and Gateshead side of the Tyne via the Q1, Q2 and Q3.
+Our Quaylink bus service which introduced NewcastleGateshead's first electric buses, picks up at several points including St Peter's Basin, Osborne Road and Gosforth High Street to take visitors to the Quayside, Ouseburn area and Gateshead side of the Tyne via the Q3.
+The full timetable can be seen here.

 Appreciate the sights and be taken directly to Newcastle and Gateshead's attractions with the Go North East Toon Tour city sightseeing bus.
 Hop on and Hop off to explore more of the city with tickets bought in advance or when you catch the bus.